d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 - **--addrolemap=ROLES, --removerolemap=ROLES**

-Use this command to add or remove Role Mapping(s) for the LDAP and Kerberos services.
+Use this command to add or remove Role Mapping(s) for the LDAP services.

 <aside class="notice">
 When adding role map, SID is optional.